On Bayesian Mechanics: A Physics of and by Beliefs: Introduction

-Bayesian mechanics is specialised for particular systems that have a partition of states, with one subset parameterising probability distributions or densities over another.
+With that caveat in place, Bayesian mechanics is specialised for particular systems that have a partition of states, with one subset parameterising probability distributions or densities over another.
 Bayesian mechanics articulates mathematically a precise set of conditions under which physical systems can be thought of as being endowed with probabilistic (conditional or Bayesian) beliefs about their embedding environment.
-Formally, Bayesian mechanics is about so-called particular systems that are endowed with a particular partition \cite{Friston2019}.
+Formally, Bayesian mechanics is about so-called ``particular systems'' that are endowed with a ``particular partition'' \cite{Friston2019}\textemdash i.e., into particles, which are coupled to, but separable from, their embedding environment.
 By ``particular system," we mean a system that has a specific (i.e., ``particular") partition into internal states, external states, and intervening blanket states, which instantiate the coupling between inside and outside (the ``Markov blanket").
 The internal and blanket states can then be cast as constituting a ``particle," hence the name of the partition.\footnote{In the FEP literature, the word ``system'' usually refers to the set of coupled stochastic differential equations that cover both a particle (internal and blanket states or paths) and its embedding external environment (external states or paths).
 In other words, the system of concern in the FEP formulation is not only the particle or self-organising system, but rather the dynamics of coupled particle-environment system.
 (This is sometimes discussed in terms of an extended brain-body-environment system \cite{clark2015surfing}, or an agent-environment loop \cite{Sakthivadivel2022b}.)
 This is why the word ``particle'' was introduced in this literature: to ensure there is no ambiguity about what was meant by a ``system.''
 We note that there are some inconsistencies in the literature, owing to the fact that these terms are not used homogeneously across physics.} Under the FEP, the internal states of a physical system can be modelled as encoding the parameters of probabilistic beliefs, which are (probability density) functions whose domain are quantities that characterise the system (e.g. states, flows, trajectories, other measures).